JESS MCPHERSON

 My current work focuses on hand-wrapped threadwork jewelry, an amalgam of proficiency in the contemporary craft of threadwork combined with inspiration found in my dad’s garage, my studies in fine art, and my efforts to process the very human experiences of love and grief, holding moments to remember and intentions for strength, balance, and focus through the journey.
 This work connects the threads of histories past and present, pulling them forward, intertwining and weaving them into new stories carried forward into new futures by each wearer.

 Alongside the making of these unique works, I explore things that bring me joy in eastern woodlands aesthetics, pulling together contemporary life and historical influence to create cultural connection points celebrating Susquehanna and Mid-Atlantic Native communities.
-I hope for each wearer to feel seen and recognized by their audience and community.
+I hope for each wearer to feel seen and recognized by their audience.
 It gives me great joy to see my customers wear my work at moments when they want look and feel their best selves.

 Recent Events